-- Visit the profile page for each university (see links on this page to each).
+- Visit the profile page for each university (we have a page for each university).

 - Read how New Zealand universities are growing the economy, driving research and innovation, efficient and effective, delivering quality teaching and learning, enriching knowledge and understanding, and building Māori and Pasifika success.

 - there are a total of 173,380 university students in New Zealand (ie 132,915 full-time equivalent students)

 - 146,190 are New Zealand students – of whom 11% are Māori (16,775), 8% are Pasifika students (11,970 Pasifika)